How to Fix 3 Common Plumbing Issues on Your Own

 Replace the Flapper Valve to Address Running Toilets

-It has been estimated that leaky faucets are one of the main reasons responsible for shooting up the water bill in most households, but compared to the hundreds of gallons of water that homes with running toilets lose every day, it’s almost insignificant.
+It has been estimated that leaky faucets are one of the main reasons responsible for shooting up the water bill in most households, but compared to the hundreds of gallons of water that comes with running toilets lose every day, it’s almost insignificant.
 Fortunately, this is a very easy problem to solve, as long as it’s a faulty flapper valve that’s causing the problem.
-The flapper is the valve which controls the passage of water from the tank to the bowl and all you need to do is replace it.
+The flapper is the valve that controls the passage of water from the tank to the bowl and all you need to do is replace it.
 If that is not the issue, you will need to call in a professional Cranberry Twp plumber to find out what is actually causing the toilet to lose water.

 Open Up the Jammed Garbage Disposal